tootedom/related/configuration/_posts/2014-02-10-configuration3.md

 date : 2014-02-13
 category : configuration
 title : ES Configuration
-categories :
+desc : Specifies the required settings in the elasticsearch.yml configuration for the indexing and search webapps to talk to elasticsearch categories :
 - configuration
 ---

 The elasticsearch server itself also requires some configuration.
-By default out of the box elastic search will use multicast to locate other nodes in the cluster, and will locally store indexes inside the *data/* directory in it's download installation location.
-You more than like want to:
+By default out of the box elastic search will use multicast to locate other nodes in the cluster, and will locally store indexes inside the `data/` directory in the elasticsearch download installation location.
+You will more than likely want to make changes to this configuration, for example:

     * Move to unicast if your network does not cope with multicast traffic routing well (i.e. multiple data centres, etc.)
     * Move the local storage to a raid array, with raid 1, 5 or raid 1+0 (10), away from the data/ directory.
 So that you can update the elasticsearch binaries without affecting the data indexed.

-The elasticsearch configuration file (`config/elasticsearch.yml`), needs to be updated to reflect the default cluster name that the indexing and searching application will be looking for the elasticsearch cluster/nodes to be operating with (the default being `"relateditems"`).
+The elasticsearch configuration file (`config/elasticsearch.yml`), needs to be updated to reflect the default cluster name that the indexing and searching application will be looking for the elasticsearch cluster/nodes to be operating with (the default being `relateditems`).
 The name of the cluster is controlled by the following property on the Searching or Indexing web application:

-    * related-item.storage.cluster.name
+    related-item.storage.cluster.name

-Therefore the elasticsearch configuration (**config/elasticsearch.yml**) should have the following set:
+Therefore the elasticsearch configuration (`config/elasticsearch.yml`) should have the following set:

     cluster.name: relateditems